ibm-cloud-architecture/refarch-caseportal-app/README.md

 ## Run
 We are proposing multiple deployments and execution environments:
-* run locally using `npm run start` or `node server/server`, then load the http://localhost:6100 URL in your web browser.
+* run locally using `npm run dev` or `node server/server`, then load the http://localhost:6100 URL in your web browser.
 * run the application in IBM Cloud Container service
 * run the application in IBM Cloud Private
-* run the application as a cloud foundry app on IBM Cloud

 ### Run the application locally